AYoonesi/yt-cloud/README.md

 The idea is creating wordcloud for YouTube videos, and then Medium articles as well.
 I copied the idea from [this guy](https://www.param.me/videocloud/) btw.
 I used word_cloud from PyPi, lots of thanks to [amueller](https://github.com/amueller/word_cloud) for [his effort](https://peekaboo-vision.blogspot.com/2012/11/a-wordcloud-in-python.html) on this project.

+Update: It's been deployed to Heroku and most probably will be available till the Nov.
+28th.
+Anyways.
+[On Heroku](https://yt-cloud.herokuapp.com)

 ## More

 I believe I first learned about wordclouds in 2019 when I noticed my friends utilizing a tool to build them on Twitter.
 At the time, I thought it was a fun and unique way to see what you were exhibiting on social media.
 Because I was curious and insecure (government control) at the same time, I did not trust those free services out there that built *Word-Clouds* for Iranian Twitter members because it was easy to store those tweets in a single database and use the metadata inside them, it was like telling someone you don't know your entire life in 3200 tweets, *at least for me*.
 So I learnt the hard way and then made these clouds for a bunch of my pals who were having the same problem.
 I also assisted a friend of mine in developing a better version of this nonsense.